 - Full complimentary registration to the Secure360 event.
-Includes admission to all keynote and breakout sessions, tradeshow and conference-provided meals.
+Includes admission to all keynote and breakout sessions and the tradeshow.

 - Opportunities to expand your professional network by being a guest blogger on the Secure360 website.
 For more information on guest blogging opportunities, contact Marie Strawser.

-If you have questions about your submission or have issues with editing your current submission, please reach out to Speaker Coordinator Ryan Sather.
+If you have questions about your submission or have issues with editing your current submission, please reach out to our speaker coordinator, Noelle Hulshizer.

 - Business Continuity & Disaster Recovery: Includes all aspects of BCP including disaster recovery, incident management and standards.
 Includes planning, and responses to expected and unexpected situations that create or change risk to your organization.

 - Governance, Risk and Compliance: Includes topics that evaluate and address risk broadly, ensuring security programs meet established requirements, and tracking overall security posture.
 Covers all aspects of auditing including IT and other fields, standards, and practices.
 Includes topics that address the requirement for developing and growing risk management programs.

 - Cybersecurity: Includes a wide range of topics including offensive and defensive security, cyber and information assurance, data security and analytics, cloud and application security, mobile security, critical infrastructure, and incident response and forensics.